CarlGao4/mscz-to-video/README.md

   - `Pillow`
   - `webcolors`
   - If you want faster rendering, you can install `torch` following the instructions at [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)
-  - If you want to render using svg, you need to install `cairosvg`

 ---